viktor-petrenko/geolocation/README.md

 No results found for dsadsa, -1
 ```

-# Setup and build your own jar
+# Setup and build your own jar to run Integration tests

 ### Prerequisites